The purpose of this disclosure is to explain how we make money without charging you for our content.

 For proof that the coronavirus pandemic is wreaking havoc on economic as well as public health institutions, look no further than the mortgage market: mortgage rates have been bouncing around at record or near-record low levels for a number of weeks now, with the benchmark 30-year fixed mortgage rate shooting up by roughly 30 basis points (that’s 0.3 of a percentage point) in the space of a week.
 “It’s the most significant jump in history,” says Thomas Forker, senior vice president at Bryn Mawr Trust.

-The average rate for a 30-year mortgage hit a low of 3.29% in the first week of March before drifting up to 3.65%, then back down again.
-The current figure — 2.96% — is really, really low by any calculation.
+The average rate for a 30-year mortgage hit a record low of 2.80% in the third week of October, a new record low.
 But is it still worth it to refinance?
 Many homeowners seem to think so.
-According to the Mortgage Bankers Association (MBA), the Mortgage Refinance Index for the week ending August 6 was 9% higher than the previous week and 47% higher than the same week last year.
+According to the Mortgage Bankers Association (MBA), the Mortgage Refinance Index for the week ending October 22 was 2% higher than the previous week and 74% higher than the same week last year.

 The only factor that may slow down the refinance market is the lenders’ ability to process all the applications in a timely fashion.
 Kan points out that both borrowers and lenders have had to adapt to a new way of processing loan applications without the benefit of in-person meetings.
 As lenders go working through these wrinkles in the process, lending should continue.
 “The benefits to refinancing extend to more than just the borrower’s finances,” said Kan.
 “It’s beneficial to the industry and to the broader economy.
 There’s definitely a lot of incentive to keep refis going.”